Your debt-to-income ratio (DTI) is your total monthly debt payments divided by your total gross monthly income.

 Step two: Add up your monthly gross income

-If you are a W-2 employee, documentation will likely come from your W-2 form and/or your last several pay stubs.
-If you are self-employed or have income from a side hustle, your lender will likely look at your business tax returns.
 If you have money coming in from a side hustle but don’t have a business tax return or other documentation, your lender may not allow you to use that income as part of your DTI calculation, though some may allow bank statements with regular deposits.

 If you have properties you rent out, you need to include them in your income as well.
 The mortgage payments on your rental properties are included as part of your monthly debts, but you may not be able to use all of the rental income as part of your income calculation.
-Many lenders will only allow you to count 75% of the monthly rent towards income.
+Many lenders will only allow you to count 75 percent of the monthly rent towards income.
 That leaves a buffer for maintenance and vacancies.

 Here is how those calculations could go: